Being bedridden after stroke is often the result of massive stroke.

-“Use it or lose it,” is what many physiotherapist say.
+“Use it or lose it,” is what many physiotherapists say.

 2. Learned Nonuse

-If a stroke patient continues to neglect their affected limbs, things can get worse and another side effect sets in: learned nonuse.
+If a stroke patient continues to neglect their affected limbs, things can get worse and another complication sets in: learned nonuse.

 When learned nonuse occurs, the brain completely forgets how to use the neglected muscle.